milos7250/rnaseq/README.md

 [![Get help on Slack](http://img.shields.io/badge/slack-nf--core%20%23rnaseq-4A154B?labelColor=000000&logo=slack)](https://nfcore.slack.com/channels/rnaseq)[![Follow on Twitter](http://img.shields.io/badge/twitter-%40nf__core-1DA1F2?labelColor=000000&logo=twitter)](https://twitter.com/nf_core)[![Follow on Mastodon](https://img.shields.io/badge/mastodon-nf__core-6364ff?labelColor=FFFFFF&logo=mastodon)](https://mstdn.science/@nf_core)[![Watch on YouTube](http://img.shields.io/badge/youtube-nf--core-FF0000?labelColor=000000&logo=youtube)](https://www.youtube.com/c/nf-core)

+## Deviations

+This is a fork of the nf-core/rnaseq pipeline.
+It has been modified to include the following features:

+- Run FastQC on the FastQ files filtered by SortMeRNA

 ## Introduction

 **nf-core/rnaseq** is a bioinformatics pipeline that can be used to analyse RNA sequencing data obtained from organisms with a reference genome and annotation.
 It takes a samplesheet and FASTQ files as input, performs quality control (QC), trimming and (pseudo-)alignment, and produces a gene expression matrix and extensive QC report.